opentoonz/opentoonz_docs/source/creating_movements.rst

     - Middle-click and drag to scroll in any direction.

-    - Use the Fit to Window button ( |Toonz71_270| ) in the bottom bar of the stage window to display all the objects in the current window.
+    - Use the Fit to Window button (|fit_to_window|) in the bottom bar of the stage window to display all the objects in the current window.

-    - Use the Focus on Current button ( |Toonz71_271| ) in the bottom bar of the stage window to center the stage on the current object.
+    - Use the Focus on Current button (|focus_on_current|) in the bottom bar of the stage window to center the stage on the current object.

-    - Use the Reset Size button ( |Toonz71_272| ) in the bottom bar of the stage window, or use the reset view shortcut (by default the 0 key) to display all the objects at the default size.
+    - Use the Reset Size button (|reset|) in the bottom bar of the stage window, or use the reset view shortcut (by default the 0 key) to display all the objects at the default size.

 .. tip:: **To add a column:**